locnnil/workshop/docs/how-to/debug-workshop-issues.rst

-The effect will be the same as if you hadn't used :option:`!--wait-on-error`: the workshop will be reverted to its previous state.
+The effect will be the same as if you hadn't used :option:`!--wait-on-error`: the workshop will revert to its previous state.

 List and suppress warnings
 --------------------------

-Occasionally, |project_markup| encounters non-blocking or transient issues, such as broken mount points.
+|project_markup| occasionally encounters non-blocking or transient problems,
+such as broken mount points.
-As such, they are registered as *warnings* in a system-wide log that can be accessed with :command:`workshop warnings`:
+These are registered as *warnings* in a system-wide log, which can be accessed with :command:`workshop warnings`:

 .. code-block:: console